Employment assignments

 Foreign nationals from Afghanistan, Cuba and the Democratic People's Republic of Korea are not eligible for employment visas under the GEP.
 Employment visas for Mainland China nationals residing in Mainland China are discussed below.

-Despite Hong Kong SAR's reversion to Mainland in 1997, the entry of Mainland China nationals into Hong Kong SAR remains restricted.
+Despite Hong Kong SAR's reversion to Mainland China in 1997, the entry of Mainland China nationals into Hong Kong SAR remains restricted.
 For example, a Mainland China national residing in Mainland China traveling to Hong Kong SAR from Mainland China as a visitor or resident must carry an Exit-entry Permit (EEP) for Traveling to and from Hong Kong SAR and Macau SAR with the appropriate exit endorsement issued by the Public Security Bureau (PSB) in Mainland China.
 Restrictions on the use of available visa categories by Mainland China nationals are noted in various sections in this chapter.

 Employment visa applications for Mainland China nationals are evaluated under the ASMTP.
 Chinese residents of Mainland China who possess special skills, knowledge or experience of value to and not readily available in Hong Kong SAR may apply to come to work under the ASMTP.